jordancox7483/EightfoldMigration/README.md

 # Workflow ID Sync Utilities

 This repository contains some small Python scripts that help reconcile form and question IDs between environments when migrating configuration data.
-Both scripts work with the raw JSON from config.
+All scripts work with the raw JSON from config.

 - `form_and_question_id_updater.py` — Updates form/question IDs across JSON, including IDs embedded inside strings such as templated headers.
 - `dependency_question_id_updater.py` — Repairs question dependency references inside the form and question libraries after IDs are migrated.